BitFolio/Text-To-Image-AI-Prompts/prompt-youtube-thumbnail.md

 ## Prompt
 ```
-What is an example of a great Text-to-Image prompt for creating a YouTube thumbnail targeting men ages 20 to 40, who are self-directed investors interested in investing in cryptocurrency?
-The topic of the youtube video is "_"
+What is an example of a great Text-to-Image prompt for creating a thumbnail image targeting men ages 20 to 40, who are self-directed investors interested in investing in cryptocurrency?
+The prompt should be 150 words or less.
+The topic of the youtube video is "_".
 ```

 ## Other engines